DanielAraldi/react-native-blur-view/README.md

 );
 ```

 - **Without children**: The blur effect affects whatever content is rendered below or above the `BlurView` in the component tree.
+This comportment occurs **only in Android**.

 ```tsx
 return (